youtalk/iknet/README.md

 ### Demo

 Train IKNet with training dataset which is inside dataset/train directory or prepared by yourself.
+The dataset/train dataset contains a 5-minutes movement at 100 [Hz] sampling.

 The training may be stopped before maximum epochs by the early stopping trigger.

 ```shell